Google Sheets has some kick-ass functions that can do a lot of heavy lifting.

-In this article, I want to show you how you can use simple Google Sheets formulas to scrape content from the web.
+In this article, I want to show you how you can use simple Google Sheets formulas for Google Sheets web scraping

 Before I show you some examples of how to scrape data in Google Sheets, let’s first have a look at some formulas that make it possible

 Below web scrapping formulas that we would be covering in this tutorial:

 IMPORT XML formula